cardboard-iguana/cardboard-iguana.com/log/2021-10-06-tryhackme-complete-beginner.md

 What's getting encoded here is the `rce` class.
 Python will call `rce.__reduce__()` to determine how to initialize this class when pickle.loads() deserializes it, and `__reduce__()` wil return the tuple `(os.system, (command,))`, where `command` is basically our standard Metasploit reverse shell.
 Python then initializes the class by using os.system to call `command`, and there's our reverse shell!

 (SIDE NOTE: Isn't `nc` a more common name for `netcat`?
-Debian provides links to both in /etc/aleternatives, but it seems best not to assume we're on a Debian system...)
+Debian provides links to both in /etc/aleternatives, but it seems best not to assume we're on a Debian system…)

 * [pickle - Python object serialization](https://docs.python.org/3/library/pickle.html)